PayString/rfcs/src/spec/payid-easy-checkout.md

 # Introduction

 The PayID Easy Checkout Protocol is a minimal protocol designed to provide a standard method of sending a customer to their digital wallet from a merchant UI for the purposes of completing a payment.
-Furthermore, implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.
+Implementations of the protocol should require little to no server-side engineering efforts, while creating an improved and uniform user experience for customers.